Ancient Vessels

 SOME NOTES ON HOW TO CHOOSE A WARSHIP MODEL

-When you are comparing model warships from different sources, do not assume that a model that appears good in some overall photos is actually good in details.
-Good details must be both correct and sharp.
-The only way to see those characteristics is to look at large photos that zoom in small quarters of the models.
+When you are comparing model warships from different sources, start with the hull and move up.
+Do not assume a model that appears good in some overall photos is actually good in details.
+The only way to see correct details is via large photos that zoom in quarters of the ship.

-An authentic model starts with the hull and the parts under the waterline.
+An authentic model must start with a correct hull and also the parts under the waterline.
 The hull is the single part of a ship that is most prone to errors because it is under the water and out of sight.
-Research on hulls requires special skills and patience -- attributes that mediocre builders lack.
-That's why there are so many models out there with erroneous propellers, wrong bow, ect.
+That's why you see many models which do not have photos that clearly show their hulls and sterns.
 For an example, you can Google USS Gerald Ford model to see hull errors and no details on the underside and the stern.

 The USS Gerald Ford model talks volume about the professional level of an establishment.
-Not only the accuracy of the hull, deck, and island but also aircraft.
-For example, F-35c is an integral part of the modern carrier group yet some models out there do not have them.
+Not only the accuracy of the hull and the deck markings but also aircraft.
+F-35c is an integral part of the modern carrier group yet some models out there do not have them.

-If you are commissioning a model of a older ship, be extra careful, as information is hard to get.
-A good example is a pre-dreadnought warship that you can Google the phrase "HMS Indefatigable battlecruiser model" to see a clear level of competency between builders.
+If you are commissioning a model of an older ship, go for the builder who has exceptional research capability, as information on older ships is hard to get.
+A good example is a pre-dreadnought ship that shows when you Google "HMS Indefatigable battlecruiser model".

 Colors are important.
-Each navy has different gray shade.
+Each navy has a different gray shade.
 The Yamato battleship, for example, had much darker gray.
-You can Google search "Yamato model" to see models with wrong gray and pale yellow deck yet claimed "museum quality."
+You can Google "Yamato model" to see some models with wrong gray yet were claimed "museum quality."

-Building a top-notch model ship is considered art work and we do not take it lightly.
-We always contemplate on how to go beyond and give more.
-If you are curious about that, have a look at this model LST landing ship and Google "USS Fresno model" and you will see how we went beyond duties: ramp that could be towed or deployed and tanks climbing out from underdeck.
-All that without the request of the buyer.
-It's the drive that makes our model ships spectacular.
+Building a premium model ship is considered art work and ModelShipMaster does not take it lightly.
+We always contemplate on how to go beyond what's required.
+If you are curious about that, have a look at this model LST landing ship and Google "USS Fresno model" and you will see ramp that could be towed or deployed and tanks climbing out from underdeck.
+It's the passion that makes our model ships spectacular.